-In Dog-Gone Dead, Juliet and AG are on their way to meet Nate (AG’s brother) at the plantation.
+In Dog-Gone Dead, Juliet and Andi Grace are on their way to meet Nate (Andi Grace’s brother) at the plantation.
 They are supposed to get mulch from Nate but instead of mulch, they find Corey Lane dead.
 Nate is nowhere to be seen.
 They call the emergency services and before help could arrive, Nate walks in dizzily.
 He’s concussed and the last thing he remembers is someone plonking him on the head with a shovel.

 Corey was murdered using Nate’s landscaping tools so without any doubt, Nate becomes the main suspect in the murder case.
 When Nate is nursing his concussion at the lock-up, Andi Grace goes in search of the real killer.